 It sounds so easy: buying low and selling high – yet in practice it is very difficult.
 Why?
 When stocks are low (attractively-valued), there is often something happening to shake our confidence in the markets and question if we should even consider owning such risk-based assets.
-Today, that something is COVID-19.

-What other things besides health epidemics shake investor confidence?
+What other events shake investor confidence?

 - economic recessions

 - military conflicts

 - terrorist attacks

 Obviously with all of the unknown factors with these events, investors find themselves questioning how long they will last, how they could impact economic fundamentals and ultimately, how to respond when the stock market reacts.